Photo courtesy of Los Félix

 Arepa

 If there’s one ingredient that has become synonymous with Los Félix, it’s corn.
-The restaurant sources corn from all over the Americas in an effort to bring more authentic Mesoamerican flavors to its menu, and in doing so supports farmers who grow the ingredient in more sustainable ways.
+The restaurant sources corn from all over the Americas in an effort to bring more authentic Mesoamerican flavors to its menu, and in doing so, supports farmers who grow the ingredient in more sustainable ways.

 “We’re working with a great company called Tamoa, who works with small families that have been growing corn for hundreds of years in Mexico,” says Hackler.
 “We source the corn meal for our pancakes from Guilford Mill in North Carolina, the oldest working water mill in the United States.
-Another company from Appalachia is Farm and Sparrow, who focuses on these almost-extinct land raises.”
+Another company from Appalachia is Farm & Sparrow, who focuses on these almost-extinct land raises.”

 Corn, Vargas says, is in almost every dish on the Los Félix menu, so picking one dish that exemplifies its philosophy to sourcing corn is impossible.
 But he spoke with great pride about the arepas, which use two different kinds of corn — Cateto orange flint corn and a variety of corn used in Italian polenta.
 The Cateto is ground and mixed with brown butter to form the arepa base, then served with grilled colossal crab and finished with a smoky corn sauce.